Bill Murray: 1974–1979: Early work and Saturday Night Live

-1980s: Work with Harold Ramis
+1980–1993: Work with Harold Ramis

-Murray landed his first starring role with the film Meatballs in 1979.
-He followed this with a portrayal of Hunter S. Thompson in 1980's Where the Buffalo Roam.
-In the early 1980s, he collaborated with writer-director Harold Ramis and starred in a string of box-office hits, including Caddyshack (1980), Stripes (1981), and Tootsie (1982).
+In the early 1980s, he collaborated with writer-director Harold Ramis and starred in a string of box-office hits, including Caddyshack (1980) and Stripes (1981) and had a role in Tootsie (1982).
+He portrayed Hunter S. Thompson in Where the Buffalo Roam (1980).
 Murray was the first guest on NBC's Late Night with David Letterman on February 1, 1982.
-(He later appeared on the first episode of the Late Show with David Letterman on August 30, 1993, when the show moved to CBS.
-On January 31, 2012 – 30 years after his first appearance with Letterman – Murray appeared again on his talk show.
-He appeared as Letterman's final guest when the host retired on May 20, 2015.)
+He later appeared on the first episode of the Late Show with David Letterman on August 30, 1993, when the show moved to CBS.
+On January 31, 2012, 30 years after his first appearance with Letterman, Murray appeared again on his talk show.
+He appeared as Letterman's final guest when the host retired on May 20, 2015.

-Murray began work on a film adaptation of the novel The Razor's Edge.
-The film, which Murray co-wrote, was his first starring role in a drama film.
+Murray began work on a film adaptation of W. Somerset Maugham's novel The Razor's Edge.
+The film, which Murray co-wrote, was his first starring role in a drama.
 He later agreed with Columbia Pictures to star in Ghostbusters—in a role originally written for John Belushi—to get financing for The Razor's Edge.
 Ghostbusters became the highest-grossing film of 1984 and, at the time, the highest-grossing comedy ever.
 The Razor's Edge, which was filmed before Ghostbusters was released, was a box-office flop.

-Frustrated over the failure of The Razor's Edge, Murray stepped away from acting for four years to study philosophy and history at Sorbonne University, frequent the Cinémathèque in Paris, and to spend time with his family in their Hudson River Valley home.
+Disappointed over the failure of The Razor's Edge, Murray took a hiatus from acting for four years to study philosophy and history at Sorbonne University, frequent the Cinémathèque in Paris, and to spend time with his family in their Hudson River Valley home.
 During that time, his second son, Luke, was born.
-With the exception of a cameo in the 1986 film Little Shop of Horrors, he made no film appearances, but participated in public readings in Manhattan organized by playwright-director Timothy Mayer and in a stage production of Bertolt Brecht's A Man's a Man.
-Murray returned to films with Scrooged in 1988 and Ghostbusters II in 1989.
+With the exception of a cameo in Little Shop of Horrors (1986), he made no film appearances, but participated in public readings in Manhattan organized by playwright-director Timothy Mayer and in a stage production of Bertolt Brecht's A Man's a Man.
+Murray returned to film with Scrooged (1988) and Ghostbusters II (1989).